knight-ryu12/badapple3ds/player/README.md

-# template
+# badapple3ds-player

-This is a template for starting new 3DS libctru projects.
+More like monorale-playback, but for badapple3ds